schwanbeck/YSMR/README.md

 + select files : True
 	+ When set to True, the user will be prompted to select files in a folder which will be used for analysis.
 	When set to False, the path specified under test settings: 'path to test video' will be used.
+	In any case, if ysmr() is called with file(s) as an optional argument, these will be used.
 	+ Accepts 'True' or 'False'.
 + display video analysis : True
 	+ When set to True, the video analysis process will be displayed in a window.
 	+ Accepts 'True' or 'False'.
 + save video : False
-	+ When set to True, the video analysis process will be saved in the same folder as the original video file.
+	+ When set to True, selected tracks will be annotated in the original video.
+	+ This can only be performed when ysmr() starts out with a video file and not with an already processed .csv file.
 	+ Accepts 'True' or 'False'.

 ##### RESULTS SETTINGS